-1. Danish Institute for Fisheries Research (DIFRES) is a Public Research Institution which carries out research, investigations and provides advice concerning sustainable exploitation of live marine and fresh water resources.
+1. National institute of Aquatic Resources (DTU Aqua)) is an institute under the Technical University of Denmark.
+The institute carries out research, investigations and provides advice concerning sustainable exploitation of live marine and fresh water resources.
 Moreover, processing and improvement of fish products as well as quality assurance in the fish industry are important parts of the research areas of the institution.
+The institute is having an authority attendance contract with the Danish Ministry for Agriculture, Fisheries and Food

-Danish Institute for Fisheries Research (DIFRES) Jægersborgvej 64-66 DK-2800 Kgs.
-Lyngby Denmark Phone: +45 33 96 33 00 Fax: +45 33 96 33 49 www.difres.dk
+National Institute of Aquatic Resources Charlottenlund Slot DK-2920 Charlottenlund Denmark Phone: +45 33 96 33 00

+Fax: +45 33 96 33 33 www.aqua.dtu.dk